 Report a monetary contribution of \$100 from Mary.
 The amount over and above the item's cost (fair market value).
-The other \$100 is reported as a non-aggregated receipt and does not count against Mary's contribution limit, if applicable.
+The other \$100 is reported as other receipts and does not count against Mary's contribution limit, if applicable.

 Option 2: